 Secondary synovial chondromatosis is more common.
 It occurs in the setting of preexistent osteoarthritis, rheumatoid arthritis, osteonecrosis, osteochondritis dissecans, neuropathic osteoarthropathy, tuberculosis, or osteochondral fractures.
-It leads to formation of larger free bodies than primary one.
+It leads to the formation of larger free bodies than the primary one.

-Synovial chondromatosis is considered a benign process associated with an extremely low risk of malignancy though the coexistence of chondrosarcoma and synovial chondromatosis has been reported.
+Synovial chondromatosis is considered a benign process associated with an extremely low risk of malignancy, though the coexistence of chondrosarcoma and synovial chondromatosis has been reported.
 Synovial chondromatosis may lead to articular damage and subsequent development of osteoarthritis.

 Pathophysiology of Synovial Chondromatosis

-Cause of the condition is not clear but growth factors BMP-2 and BMP-4 have been thought thought to promote cartilaginous and osteogenic metaplasia.
+Cause of the condition is not clear but growth factors BMP-2 and BMP-4 have been thought to promote cartilaginous and osteogenic metaplasia.